Asteres-Technologies/ContractingRequirements/government/DoD/SBIR_STTR/Phase_1.md

     |...|...|...|...|

     [Completion of this table and submission of the proposal constitutes signature for the information listed in the table above.]

+### Content of the Cost Volume (Volume 3)
+[Complete the Cost Volume using the online form on DSIP.]

+### Company Commercialization Report (Volume 4)
+[Follow instructions for uploading the Company Commercialization Report from SBIR.gov.]

+### Supporting Documents (Volume 5)
+[Include mandatory supporting documents: Certifications, Disclosures, and Funding Agreement Certification.]

+### Contractor Certification Regarding Provision of Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment
+[Include certifications related to Section 889(a)(1)(B) of the NDAA.]

+### Disclosures of Foreign Affiliations or Relationships to Foreign Countries
+[Submit Attachment 2 "Disclosures of Foreign Affiliations or Relationships" in Volume 5.]

+### Certification Regarding Disclosure of Funding Sources
+[Submit Attachment 4 for disclosure of research support funding.]

+### Fraud, Waste and Abuse Training (Volume 6)
+[Required for Phase I and Direct to Phase II proposals.
+Complete the training in the Volume 6 section of DSIP.]

+Ensure compliance with all requirements to avoid rejection of the proposal submission.